XxFri3ndlyxX/esx_lockpick/README.md

 You can set the % of success and set the cops to be alerted if lockpick attempt is failed and with % You can also set the alarm to be triggered fox x ammount of time.
 You can also trigger a jammed handbrake when successfully unlocked the vehicle.
+You can now whitelist some job to always have vehicle unlocked.
+You can now blacklist some vehicle.
+There is a chance the vehicle will be unlocked.

 My attempt on making hotwiring longer failed so for the time being the jammed handbrake will do the job.